Didanosine

-Didanosine, sold under the brand name Videx among others, is a medication used to treat HIV/AIDS.
+Didanosine (ddI), sold under the brand name Videx among others, is a medication used to treat HIV/AIDS.
 It is used in combination with other medications as part of highly active antiretroviral therapy (HAART).
 It is of the reverse-transcriptase inhibitor class.

 Didanosine was first described in 1975 and approved for use in the United States in 1991.

 Adverse effects

 The most common adverse events with didanosine are diarrhea, nausea, vomiting, abdominal pain, fever, headache, and rash.
 Peripheral neuropathy occurred in 21-26% of participants in key didanosine trials.

 Pancreatitis is rarely observed but has caused occasional fatalities, and has black box warning status.
 Other reported serious adverse events are retinal changes, optic neuritis and alterations of liver functions.
 The risk of some of these serious adverse events is increased by drinking alcohol.

 In February 2010, the United States Food and Drug Administration issued a statement that patients using didanosine (Videx) are at risk for a rare but potentially fatal liver disorder, non-cirrhotic portal hypertension.